Quick Look at this Cold Lemon Pasta Salad Recipe

 - 6 green onions, thinly sliced

-- 1/2 cup extra virgin olive oil, avocado oil would work too
+- ½ cup extra virgin olive oil, sub avocado oil

-- 1 teaspoon coarse Kosher salt, more to taste
+- 1 teaspoon kosher salt, more, to taste

 Instructions

-- Cook Pasta: Bring pot of water to boil.
-Add 1 box of bow tie pasta.
+- Cook Pasta: Bring a pot of water to boil.
+Add 16 ounces bow tie pasta (farfalle pasta).
 Cook until al-dente according to package instructions.

-- Lemon + Onion: While pasta is cooking zest and juice both lemons into the bowl you will be serving your pasta salad in.
-Add green onions to the same bowl
+- Lemon + Onion: While pasta is cooking zest and juice 2 lemons into the bowl you will be serving your pasta salad in.
+Add sliced green onions to the same bowl.

-- Drain + Rinse: Once pasta is al dente, pour pasta into strainer and immediately rinse with cold water.
+- Drain + Rinse: Once pasta is al dente, drain pasta in a strainer and immediately rinse with cold water.
 Drain again.
-Transfer to your pasta bowl.
+Transfer to your serving bowl with the lemon mixture.

-- Mix: Add olive oil, 1 teaspoons salt and parmesan cheese.
+- Mix: Add ¾ cup parmesan cheese, ½ cup extra virgin olive oil, and 1 teaspoon kosher salt.
 Toss to mix completely.

 - Taste + Adjust: Taste and add additional salt (I usually add an additional teaspoon or two, but everyone has different preferences so taste and adjust), parmesan cheese or olive oil, as desired.